NVIDIA/aistore/docs/getting_started.md

 * Extended attributes (`xattrs` - see below)
 * Optionally, Amazon (AWS) or Google Cloud Platform (GCP) account(s)

+The git repository contains integration and unit tests that may require a different (and newer) version of Go - please see [testing](#testing-your-cluster) for details.

 ### Linux host

 Depending on your Linux distribution, you may or may not have `gcc`, `sysstat`, and/or `attr` packages.